For Immediate Release: Jan. 2nd, 2019

 Two EPs “Jaded Dreamer” and “After The Flood” were produced and recorded with Grammy winning engineer Nick Autry (Buddy Guy, Chris Young) at Sound Stage Studios in Nashville, TN.
-The music can be described as American Roots Country Rock with a Southern Blues influence.
-A six song EP “Born On The Mississippi”, released July 30th, 2013, was recorded over a several month period at different studios near Nashville.
-It features a version of “Tear Me Back Apart”, a song written by the highly respected Americana tunesmith John Moreland.
+A third, six song EP “Born On The Mississippi”, released July 30th, 2013, was recorded over a several month period at different studios near Nashville.
+It features a version of “Tear Me Back Apart”, a song written by the highly respected folk rock tunesmith John Moreland.

-Dom has toured throughout the United States with performances at festivals, fairs, clubs and plenty of smoky backwoods bars off the beaten path.
-The road of this particular songwriter has brought lots of miles driven down long dark highways, meeting all kinds of folks from different backgrounds and sharing show bills with acts like Asleep At The Wheel, Kenny Wayne Shepherd, Shooter Jennings, Blackberry Smoke, Candlebox, Foghat, members of Lynyrd Skynyrd and Toto among others.
+Dom has been steadily touring since 2010, averaging 100-150 shows per year.
+There have been plenty of full band tours in old beat up vans and many stripped down acoustic shows all over the United States.
+From the dark corners of smoky backwoods bars to wineries, theaters and festival stages, the journey of this particular working musician has brought lots of miles traveled down long highways at 2am, meeting all kinds of folks from different backgrounds and opening shows for acts like Asleep At The Wheel, Kenny Wayne Shepherd, Shooter Jennings, Blackberry Smoke, Candlebox, Foghat, members of Lynyrd Skynyrd and Toto among others.